...

 Most of my work includes some explicit computations, algorithms or formulas.
 Here, you'll find links to the code supporting the publications (written by my coauthors or me).

-• Superelliptic curves (with my PhD advisor Stefan Wewers).
+• Superelliptic curves (with Stefan Wewers).
 This SageMath package can be used to compute the lattice of integral differentials of a superelliptic curve.
-Checkout my thesis for more details.

 • SageMath package about cluster pictures by Alex J. Best and Raymond van Bommel.
 The package includes my formulas for computing integral differentials on hyperelliptic curves with semistable reduction; and you can also compute many more local invariants (see our User's guide to the local arithmetic of hyperelliptic curves).